Screen time and digital technology use for children: part of a healthy lifestyle

 - climbing trees.

 Active play and physical activity for school-age children can happen indoors too.
-It can be simple things like dancing, doing star jumps, or throwing and catching balls.
+It can be simple things like dancing, doing star jumps, shaking their body, or throwing and catching balls.

 4. Imagine and create